osharifali/iphone-x-availability-node-cli/README.md

-###Fork off of Carlos E Silva's iPhone X Alerter for SMS
+# iPhone X Availability Node CLI + SMS Alerter

 Sends you and SMS via Twilio when stock is found.
 Same instructions.

 Just install Twilio via npm and put your Twilio phone number, your actual phone number, and your Twilio credentials in corresponding spots.
 Then run as usual.

-To install Twilio
+To install Twilio:
 '''
 npm install twilio
 '''

-# iPhone X Availability Node CLI

 A node cli tool I put together to check the iPhone X in-store availability near me instead of having to refresh the apple website over and over again.